Portfoio/portfoio-website/index.md

     slug: how-does-it-work
     headline: How does it work?
     col_1:
-      headline: Choose your specification
+      headline: Inspired by nature
-      content: Tell our AI what you are looking for.
-Select what asset types you are looking for (ETFs, Stocks, Crypotcurrencies).
+      content: Our AI is based on genetic algorithms and it learns like evolution - so it never stops learning.
     col_2:
-      headline: Our AI learns constantly
+      headline: Profit and risk as a basis
-      content: Our AI, based on genetic algorithms, searches thorugh hundredthousand of assets and learns to combine these into diversified portfolios.
+      content: The fundamental drivers of our AI are risk and profit.
+So you always get optimized results for sure.
     col_3:
-      headline: Invest into your portfolios
+      headline: Your individual tool
-      content: You can directly start investing into your calculated optimized portfolios.
-No need for switching the broker, you can invest by your current broker.
+      content: We are not a robo-adviser.
+Portfoio is rather a tool that you can use independently from your broker.
+It helps you to find an investment strategy and optimize your research.

   - template: simple-footer